SQRT() Function in Salesforce | Syntax, Examples, & Use Cases

 SQRT(Weight__c)

-Here, we pass the weight field of the product “Weight__c” to the SQRT function to get the estimated shipping price according to the weight.
+Here, we pass the product “Weight__c” field to the SQRT function to calculate the estimated shipping price based on the weight.

-Step 15: Click the “Next” button to move to the formula field’s security step.
+• Click the “Next” button to proceed to the security step for the formula field.

 Salesforce Lightning SQRT Function Example

-Step 17: Add the custom field to the “Page Layout” after configuring the field-level securitySelect the page layout that includes this field.
-The field would not show up on any pages if we do not choose a page layout.
+1. Add the custom field to the “Page Layout” after configuring the field-level securitySelect the page layout that includes this field.
+The field would not appear on any pages unless we chose a page layout.

 How to use SQRT Function in Salesforce Lightning